popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     -   A species that was fully added (Bos taurus?) **GREGOR**

-We have added Bos Taurus (cattle) species as an example of an agricultural species.
-Agricultural species have generally experienced strong reduction in effective population size over time due to selection caused by domestication and recently selective breeding.
+We have added Bos Taurus (cattle) as an example of an agricultural species.
+These species have generally experienced strong reduction in effective population size over time due to selection caused by past domestication and recent selective breeding.
 Both of these processes have occurred over a relatively short period (~10,000 years or less) and are increasingly intensified to improve food production (@Gaut2018, @MacLeod2013).
-In cattle, nowadays, high quality genome assemblies are available for several breeds (e.g., @Rosen2020,
+In cattle, nowadays, high quality genome assemblies are available for several populations/breeds (e.g., @Rosen2020,
-@Heaton2021, @Talenti2022) and since the introduction of genomic prediction (@Meuwissen2001) the use of use of genomics is booming (e.g., @Taylor2016,
+@Heaton2021, @Talenti2022) and since the introduction of genomic prediction (@Meuwissen2001) the use of use of genomic data is booming (e.g., @Taylor2016,
 @VanRaden2020).
-This boom inspired numerous simulation studies to study optimal uses of genomic data in selective breeding (@Meuwissen2001, @MacLeod2014, and others).
-Cattle is interesting for population genetic studies due to its decreasing effective population size.
+This boom inspired numerous simulations to find optimal uses of genomic data in selective breeding (@Meuwissen2001, @MacLeod2014, @Obsteter2021, and others).
 In the cosmopolitan dairy breed Holstein, the effective population size was estimated to be as low as ~90 around 1980 (@MacLeod2013) and has since decreased even further due to intense selective breeding (e.g., @VanRaden2020, @Makanjouloa2020).
-This decrease is interesting because it is challenging the estimation of demography (@MacLeod2013), genome-wide association and prediction (@MacLeod2014), and inference of selection (@Hartfield2022).
-With respect to the parameters chosen in the stdpopsim implementation, for the basic genome simulation we used the @Rosen2020 assembly,
+This decrease is challenging the estimation of demography (@MacLeod2013), genome-wide association and prediction (@MacLeod2014), and inference of selection (@Hartfield2022).
-@Harland2017 mutation rate of 1.2*10^-8, @Ma2015 recombination rate of 0.926*10^-8,
-and @MacLeod2013 base population effective population of 90, and generation interval of 5 years.
-This effective population size is specific to the Holstein breed, but is likely also representative of a small effective population size in other cattle breeds.
-Critically, this low current effective population size will generate very low levels of overall genetic diversity and the basic genome simulation must be complemented with a demographic model.
-We implemented the
+With respect to the parameters chosen in the stdpopsim implementation, for the basic genome simulation we used the most recent assembly (@Rosen2020), mutation rate of 1.2*10^-8 (@Harland2017), recombination rate of 0.926*10^-8 (@Ma2015), base population effective population of 90 (@MacLeod2013), and generation interval of 5 years (@MacLeod2013).
+The chosen effective population size is specific to the Holstein breed, but is likely also representative of a small effective population size in other breeds.
+Critically, this low effective population size will generate very low level of overall genetic diversity, which is not in line with the actually observed variation (e.g., @Rosen2020).
+To remedy this, the basic genome simulation must be complemented with a demographic model.
-@MacLeod2013 demographic model for the Holstein breed, which used runs of homozygosity in the whole-genome sequence of two iconic bulls to describe the effective population size of cattle from deep past to about 1980, after which further breeding simulations with intense selective breeding are needed (@Gaynor2020). @MacLeod2013 assumed recombination and mutation rates of 1*10^-8 in inferring their demograhic model.
-In line with the advice given in previous sections, we implemented these mutation and recombination rates for the @MacLeod2013 demographic model, even though we have more recent estimates.
-When simulation with this demographic model is requested, the recent estimates are replaced with the estimates assumed in the demographic model.
+We implemented the @MacLeod2013 demographic model for the Holstein breed, which was inferred from runs of homozygosity in the whole-genome sequence of two iconic bulls.
+The estimated effective population size in this demography spans from the deep past to about 1980, after which further breeding simulations with intense selective breeding are needed to (e.g., @MacLeod2014, @Gaynor2020,
+@Obsteter2021). @MacLeod2013 assumed recombination and mutation rates of 1*10^-8
+in inferring their demographic model.
+In line with the advice given in previous sections, we implemented these mutation and recombination rates for the @MacLeod2013 demographic model, even we have implemented more recent estimates in the base genome model, though they are very similar.
+When a simulation with this demographic model is requested, the recent estimates are replaced with the estimates assumed in the demographic model.
 (Gregor: THIS IS TRUE FOR MUTATION RATE, BUT NOT FOR RECOMBINATION RATE - SHOULD YOU CHANGE THE IMPLEMENTATION?)

 ## What about species lacking chromosome-level assemblies?